-With Kaldheim coming out in February, there is lots of be excited about in the world of Magic.
-Inspired by Norse mythology, Kaldheim mentions the World Tree, Valkyries, and plane shifting Gods.
+With Kaldheim coming out in February, there is lots to be excited about in the world of Magic.
+Inspired by Norse mythology, Kaldheim mentions the World Tree, Valkyries, and planeshifting Gods.
 But what exactly do these references mean?

-Let’s go over the basics so you can enjoy of the mythological splendors ahead.
+Let’s go over the basics so you can enjoy the mythological splendours ahead.

 The World Tree

-In Norse myth, the World Tree (also known as Yggdrasil) is the universe, holding all of the planes of existence.
+In Norse myth, the World Tree (also known as Yggdrasil) is the holder all of the planes of existence.
 It is prophesied to exist until Ragnarök, the Apocalypse, that shall end the reign of Gods, and all of humanity.